Garethp/vim/README.md

 Install `grip` through `pip install grip` to start, then when editing a markdown file, save it and use `Ctrl-P`, and a preview will open in the browser

 ### Vim Fugitive
 Use `:Gstatus` to show the git status, with the `-` key to add a file.
+Use `:Gblame` to annotate the file
 See `:help fugitive` for more